opxz7148/java-movierental/README.md

         normal = { "price": lambda days: ...,
                    "frp": lambda days: ...
                  }
-        ...
+        childrens = { ...
+                 }

         def price(self, days: int) -> float:
             "Return the rental price for a given number of days""" pricing = self.value["price"]    # the enum member's price formula return pricing(days)
     ```
-   - The Enum provides methods for `price` and renter points, and *delegate* those methods to the enum member (which is referenced by `self`).
+   - The Enum provides methods for `price` and renter points, and *delegates* those methods to the enum member (which is referenced by `self`).
 The `price` metho (shown above) uses the enum member's dict (`values`) to get a lambda expression it should use to compute the rental price, then uses that lambda to compute the actual price.
    - To reference a member of the PriceCode enum, you write:
      ```python
      movie_type = PriceCode.new_release
+     # invoke a method of PriceCode
      print("Rental price for 3 days:", movie_type.price(3))
      ```